Rocka06/Morphon/README.md

 #### Serialization is basically just adding Json supported types to a Dictionary
 If a value is not supported by Json (Resources):
-- If it implements the IMorphonSerializable interface then you can use its Serialize() function.
+- If it implements the IMorphonSerializable interface then you can use MorphonAutoSerializer.Serialize(object) to deserialize the object.
 - If it's a list of IMorphonSerializable objects then you can use `MorphonAutoSerializer.SerializeList(list)` to serialize the list.
 - If it's a built in Resource and is not local to scene (for example: SpriteFrames) then you can just add it to the dictionary and it have it's path saved!
 - Otherwise it cannot be saved properly, and a value of `null` will be written in the save file

 #### Deserialization is basically just reading data from a Dictionary of Variants
 If a value you are trying to deserialize is not supported by Json (Resources):
-- If it implements the IMorphonSerializable interface then you can use its Serialize() function.
+- If it implements the IMorphonSerializable interface then you can use MorphonAutoSerializer.Deserialize(object) to deserialize the object.
 - If it's a list of IMorphonSerializable objects then you can use `MorphonAutoSerializer.DeserializeList(list)` to deserialize the list.
 - If it's a built in Resource and was not local to scene (for example: SpriteFrames) then you can just parse the Variant with `.As<SpriteFrames>()`!
 - Otherwise it cannot be saved properly, and a value of `null` will be written in the save file